 Each year at least 50% of your eligible employees must choose to make employee elective deferrals into the SARSEP.
-If fewer than 50% of the eligible employees do so, the law disallows all employee elective deferrals made for that year and they must be withdrawn from the employees’ SEP-IRAs.
-By 2 ½ months (March 15 for calendar-year plans) of the following year, you must provide each affected employee:
+If fewer than 50% of the eligible employees do so, the law disallows all employee elective deferrals made for that year and the deferrals must be withdrawn from the employees’ SEP-IRAs.
+In that case by 2 ½ months (March 15 for calendar-year plans) of the following year, you must provide each affected employee:

 - The amount of the disallowed deferrals to the employee’s SEP-IRA for the preceding year,

-- The year the disallowed deferrals and earnings are includible in gross income,
+- The year the disallowed deferrals and earnings are includible in the employee's gross income,

 - Information stating that the employee must withdraw the excess contributions (and earnings), and